-Palliative Care for Children
+An exciting resource from PatchSA on Palliative Care for Children

-This PatchSA resource is aimed at improving the quality of life and the care of children in South Africa with life-threatening and life-limiting illnesses and conditions and that of their families.
+A guide aimed at improving the quality of life and the care of children in South Africa with life-threatening and life-limiting illnesses and conditions and that of their families.

 Palliative Care for Children: A guide for improving the quality of life of patients and their families is a useful and easy to read guide on the key elements of children’s palliative care written for doctors, nurses, social workers, psychologists, counsellors, spiritual leaders, teachers, therapists and anyone who interacts with and provides care for seriously ill children.